- Revenue Per 1,000 Pageviews (RPM)

 - Ad Designs

-I’ve been monetizing with display ads for about 18 months.
+I’ve been monetizing my niche sites with display ads for several years.

 Table of Contents